A merger involves two firms combining to form one larger company; it can occur due to a takeover or mutual agreement.

 A merger can reduce competition and give the new firm monopoly power.
 With less competition and greater market share, the new firm can usually increase prices for consumers.
 For example, there is opposition to the merger between British Airways (parent group IAG) and BMI. (link Guardian) This merger would give British Airways an even higher percentage of flights leaving Heathrow and therefore much scope for setting higher prices.
 Richard Branson (of Virgin) states:

 “This takeover would take British flying back to the dark ages.
 BA has a track record of dominating routes, forcing less flying and higher prices.
 This move is clearly about knocking out the competition.
 The regulators cannot allow British Airways to sew up UK flying and squeeze the life out of the travelling public.
-It is vital that regulatory authorities, in the UK as well as in Europe, give this merger the fullest possible scrutiny and ensure it is stopped.
+It is vital that regulatory authorities, in the UK as well as in Europe, give this merger the fullest possible scrutiny and ensure it is stopped.”

-2. Less Choice.
+2. Less choice.
 A merger can lead to less choice for consumers.

 A merger can lead to job losses.
 This is a particular cause for concern if it is an aggressive takeover by an ‘asset stripping’ company – A firm which seeks to merge and get rid of under-performing sectors of the target firm.

-4. Diseconomies of Scale.
-The new firm may experience dis-economies of scale from the increased size.
+The new larger firm may experience dis-economies of scale from the increased size.
 After a merger, the new bigger firm may lack the same degree of control and struggle to motivate workers.
 If workers feel they are just part of a big multinational they may be less motivated to try hard.
 Also, if the two firms had little in common then it may be difficult to gain the synergy between the two companies

-The desirability of a Merger depends upon:
+Evaluation – The desirability of a merger depends upon: